 How Idaho Schools Comply

-Idaho's law gives districts flexibility on how to enforce.
+Idaho's executive order gives districts flexibility on how to enforce.
 The schools that succeed pair a written policy with an enforcement mechanism that doesn't put the burden on teachers — and that produces compliance data when the state asks for it.

 Three enforcement models